codymikol/link-two/README.md

 ## Persistent storage

-The server category entries can use 13k persistent storage.
-In the `server.js` file you can access the `storage` interface.
-The storage space has 13kByte limit.
-The key and the value size also counts into the storage limit!
+The server category entries can use 13kByte persistent storage.
+The key and value size also counts into the limit!

 The storage uses SQL database to save the key/value pairs.
 By default it's SQLite but on Heroku you have to use the Postgres add-on!

-You can find the API documentation inside the [lib](./lib/) folder.
+In the `server.js` file you can access the `storage` interface.
+The API documentation is inside the [lib](./lib/) folder.

 ## Deploy to Heroku